francildoalves/meu-repositorio-teste/README.md

 6. Criar nosso primeiro Fork.

 Quick setup — if you’ve done this kind of thing before or https://github.com/francildoalves/meu-repositorio-teste.git Get started by creating a new file or uploading an existing file.
-We recommend every repository include a README, LICENSE, and .gitignore.
+We recommend every repository include a README, LICENSE, and .gitignore

+or

+.

 …or create a new repository on the command line echo "# meu-repositorio-teste" >> README.md